patricecolet/GESI/README.md

 Create *.gesi* directory in */home/user* folder if it's not there, download and extract sons.zip into */home/user/.gesi/* folder.
 Now we can rebuild database by accessing localhost/update_gesi in web browser.

+###TODO
+start pd instance from web gui replace python with puredata server instance, and jinja with lua html template add virtual keyboard, mic handling and virtual pot in sensors add sequencer, webcast in actuators